 Professor of Law

-Gurulé concentrates his teaching and scholarship in the areas of criminal law, teaching courses in international criminal law, national security law, the death penalty, and a wrongful conviction externship.
-He co-authored the Handbook of Criminal and Terrorism Financing Law (Palgrave 2018); National Security Law and the Constitution (Wolters Kluwer 2016, second edition forthcoming 2020), National Security Law, Principles and Policy (Wolters Kluwer 2015, second edition forthcoming 2019), International Criminal Law (Carolina Academic Press) (4th ed.
+Gurulé concentrates his teaching and scholarship in the areas of criminal law, teaching courses in international criminal law, national security law, and evidence.
+He co-authored National Security Law and the Constitution (Wolters Kluwer 2d ed., 2020), National Security Law, Principles and Policy (Wolters Kluwer 2d ed., 2019), Handbook of Criminal and Terrorism Financing Law (Palgrave McMillan 2018); International Criminal Law (Carolina Academic Press) (4th ed.
 2013); Criminal and Forensic Evidence (LexisNexis) (4th ed.
 2013); Complex Criminal Litigation: Prosecuting Drug Enterprises and Organized Crime (forthcoming 4th ed.
 2019); Principles of Counter-Terrorism Law (Thompson-West 2011); and authored Unfunding Terror: The Legal Response to the Financing of Global Terrorism (Edward Elgar 2008).

 An internationally recognized expert in the fields of terrorist financing and anti-money laundering, he has delivered lectures on these subjects before: the Italian Banker’s Association, Milan, Italy; Military Center for Strategic Studies, Rome, Italy; Austrian Defense Academy, Vienna, Austria; Euroforum, Madrid, Spain; World Economic Forum, Davos, Switzerland; Indian Banker’s Association, Calcutta, India; Institute for International Bankers, New York City, and Comandancia de la Policia Nacional, Asuncion, Paraguay.